John of Worcester

-King Henry I's Dream in the Chronicle of John of Worcester.
+King Henry I's dream, as related by his physician Grimbald, in the Chronicle of John of Worcester.
 Corpus Christi College, Oxford.

 John of Worcester (died c.
 1140) was an English monk and chronicler who worked at Worcester Priory.
 He is now usually held to be the author of the Chronicon ex Chronicis.

 Works

 John of Worcester's principal work was the Chronicon ex Chronicis (Latin for "Chronicle from Chronicles") or Chronicle of Chronicles (Chronica Chronicarum), also known as John of Worcester's Chronicle or Florence of Worcester's Chronicle.
 The Chronicon ex Chronicis is a world history which begins with the Creation and ends in 1140.
 The chronological framework of the Chronicon was presented by the chronicle of Marianus Scotus (d.
 1082).
 A great deal of additional material, particularly relating to English history, was grafted onto it.
 These include a rendition of the Genealogia Lindisfarorum (Latin for "Genealogy of the people of Lindisfarne"), a putative genealogical list found in this and some other medieval manuscripts.